When customers receive a survey by email, what’s the first thing they notice?

 1. Personalize the subject line

 When it comes to subject lines for survey emails, personalization is a must.
-According to data, personalizing the subject line can make people 22.2% more likely to open the emails.
-Another study showed that personalized subject lines can offer a 37% increase in open rates, and a 41% boost in survey response rates.
+According to data, personalizing the subject line can make people 22.2% more likely to open emails.
+Another study showed that personalized subject lines can offer a 37% increase in open rates and a 41% boost in survey response rates.

 It’s not hard to see why.
 A subject line that doesn’t have a personal touch won’t feel as “human” to the recipient.
 It makes them feel like the sender doesn’t really value their opinions as they claim to.
-After all, they didn’t really bother to put any effort into making sure the subject line is relevant enough to quickly get the recipient’s attention.
+After all, they didn’t bother to put any effort into making sure the subject line was relevant enough to quickly get the recipient’s attention.

-So how can businesses make their survey subject lines more personalized?
+So, how can businesses make their survey subject lines more personalized?
 Some ideas include:

-- Using the recipient’s first name – “[first name], how are you finding our service so far?”
+• Using the recipient’s first name – “[first name], how are you finding our service so far?”

-- Using the recipient’s job title – “[first name], as [job_title], how do you like our service?”
+• Using the recipient’s job title – “[first name], as [job title], how do you like our service?”

-- Utilizing relevant time triggers – “Share your opinion about the purchase you made yesterday.”
+• Utilizing relevant time triggers – “Share your opinion about the purchase you made yesterday.”

 That kind of personalization can be done by means of custom properties included as survey variables anywhere in the survey template – like the ones Retently supports.